 Leigh Sebba brings his Flat Rad in to hand over to Peter Cole.
 Photo - JT

 At the end of lap 7, the David Alexander pitted the Lotus, but Marc Gordon pressed on, the XK150 now leading again with some 7 seconds in hand over the Angus Fender TR.
 Adrian King in the Ace had just done an excellent 1.26.64 lap – it was to be his best of the race – and he was now within 2 seconds of Angus, the race between the two now very much on.
-Geoff Turrall was over 4.5 seconds behind Adrian, his TRs mirrors full of Mark Daniell’s MGA Twin Cam.
+Geoff Turrall was over 4.5 seconds behind Adrian, his TR mirrors full of Mark Daniell’s MGA Twin Cam.
 They completed the lap 2 tenths apart!
-Almost 25 seconds back, Louis Frankel was leading a train of 5 cars covered by just over 3 seconds, the Alfa keeping at bay, Neil Burnside (MGA Twin Cam), Mark Hoble (Morgan +4) , Nick Finburgh (MGA Twin Cam) and Mike Henney in Tatty Turner, the most recent to succumb to the Finburgh charge.
-George Daniell’s MGA Twin Cam had passed Michael Scott’s Frazer Nash LMR for 16th and a little further back Brian Arculus was working his way back up the field.
-Ian Beattie headed to the pit, which was surprisingly quiet considering that we were now well into the window, his XK120 having it to itself!
+Almost 25 seconds back, Louis Frankel was leading a train of 5 cars covered by just over 3 seconds, the Alfa keeping at bay Neil Burnside (MGA Twin Cam), Mark Hoble (Morgan +4), Nick Finburgh (MGA Twin Cam) and Mike Henney in Tatty Turner, the most recent to succumb to the Finburgh charge.
+George Daniell’s MGA Twin Cam had passed Michael Scott’s Frazer Nash LMR for 16th and a little further back, Brian Arculus was working his way back up the field.
+Ian Beattie headed to the pit, which was surprisingly quiet considering that we were now well into the window, his XK120 having it all to itself!

 Adrian King stretched away from Mark Daniel’s in his pursuit of Angus Fender.
 Photo - Jeff Bloxham